BolverBlitz/HCL-Communities-Cloner/README.md

 To prepare for using this script, please follow these steps:
 1. **Configure Server URL**: Assign your server's URL and 7-zip path to the `baseServer`, `cookieDomain` and `sevenZipPath` variable at the top of the `.ps1` file. (example: `https://my.company`)
 2. **Authentication Token**: Obtain your `LtpaToken2` cookie from your web browser.
 This token is necessary for authentication.
-3. **Specify Communities**: List the names of the communities you wish to clone in the `communitys.txt` file.
-Use "ALL" to clone all available communities.
+3. **Specify Communities**: If the config file is missing, it will generate one with all Communities.
+Simply add a "!" in front of a Community to exclude it.

+## Known Issues
+It will not check for the maximum path length (default is 260 characters) and will hard crash if the path within the community exceeds this limit.
+When this occurs, you must either enable long paths on your system (or domain) or modify the folder path in the community first.
+The crash message will provide the problematic path for reference.

 ## Usage
 Execute the script with optional parameters for `Route` and `Delay`: